Cincinnati, Ohio Dog Bite Lawyer holding Owners Responsible for Attacks & Dog Bite Injuries

 • Is the dog’s dangerous conduct the direct cause of the injury?

 Some laws state that an owner is liable regardless of whether the owner knew the dog was dangerous.
+In the United States, over 35 percent of households own at least one dog.
+In most cases, a dog present little danger, though people forget their dog has animal instincts that are not always understood.

 Most Aggressive Dog Breeds